oracle-livelabs/pts/ai-vector-embedding-python/labs/labs.md

     ![Lab 3 Task 2 Step 2b](images/python030202b.png)

     You will notice that this is a relatively fast operation.
 In our case it ran in under a second.
 You should also see that it used the *"FastEmbed sentence-transformers/all-MiniLM-L6-v2"* embedding model.
 This is the same embedding model we use in our Setence Transformers lab but it has been converted to the ONNX format and is also using the ONNX runtime.
-The ONNX runtime has the ability to optimize existing models as well as use a C++ runtime (vs python runtime from pytorch) so net effect is that it is typically faster.
+The ONNX runtime has the ability to optimize existing models as well as use a C++ runtime (vs Python runtime from PyTorch) so net effect is that it is typically faster.

     To summarize what we've just done, the *vectorize\_table\_FastEmbed.py* program connects to the Oracle database, retrieves the text from the INFO column of the *MY\_DATA* table, and generates a vector for the INFO column in each of the 150 rows.
 We then store the vectorized data as a vector in the V column.